 3. Don’t use a pop-up at all

-If you still can’t abide by pop-ups, even if they only show only once a week, there is another alternative: A scroll triggered box.
+If you still can’t abide by pop-ups, even if they only show only once a week, there is another alternative: A scroll-triggered box (sometimes called slide-in popup).

 Usually, people scroll down a page as they read, so to have an opt-in box appear after someone has scrolled down 60, 70 or 80% of a page usually means it will show after someone has had a chance to read, watch or see some of the content on the page.
 That usually means they’re interested in the content.
 And if they’re interested in the content, they might be interested in signing up for your list.

-This plugin shows the opt-in box in the bottom right hand corner of pages, which is much less invasive than showing it in the middle of the screen.
-I’ve had excellent results using this plugin on websites where the client just could not accept a pop-up, but realized they needed something more active than the standard static opt-in box.
+This type of popup shows the opt-in box in the bottom right-hand corner of pages (you can adjust that, too), which is much less invasive than showing it in the middle of the screen.
+I’ve had excellent results using this plugin on websites where the client just could not accept a pop-up but realized they needed something more active than the standard static opt-in box.

 You could actually use the scroll box to promote anything –you could add a Facebook like box, a video… whatever you want.
 You can also control where the slider shows – say, when people are 60% down the page, or 80% down the page.